spacemeshos/svm/README.md

 ### Build & Tests
-The `svm` project is organized into a couple of crates.
+The `SVM` project is organized into a couple of crates.
-The root crate is called `svm` and it's a workspace crate.
+The root crate is called `SVM` and it's a workspace crate.

-In order to build the `svm` project crates at once and run their tests:
+In order to build the `SVM` project crates at once and run their tests:
 ```rust
 cargo +nightly build
 RUST_TEST_THREADS=1 cargo +nightly test --all